 Giving the farm away?

-Often, rather than merely handing over the management of the farm to the next generation, the older farmer proposes to give their farm to the next generation famer.
+Often, rather than merely handing over the management of the farm to the next generation, the older farmer proposes to give their farm to the next generation farmer.
 Why?
-Often the intention is to reduce your assets to get a pension from Centrelink or lower Residential Aged Care fees from the Department of Human Resources.
+Often the intention is to reduce your assets to get a pension from Centrelink or lower Residential Aged Care fees from Services Australia (formerly the Department of Human Resources).

-The other reason we see people passing over ownership of the farm early is because you have tried the option above (i.e. only passing control) and you have ended up in big arguments with your kids, who have now convinced you to pass it all over!
+The other reason we see people passing over ownership of the farm early is because they have tried the option above (i.e. only passing control) and have ended up in big arguments with their kids, who have now convinced their parents to pass it all over!